ed-wilkes/veRification/README.md

 # veRification
 Shiny app for the analysis of laboratory assay verification data.

+To use this app, first install R, which can be downloaded for free [here](https://cran.r-project.org/).
+It is recommended to then use RStudio on top of the base R installation.
+This can be downloaded for free [here](https://posit.co/downloads/).

-This app can be installed as an R package using the following command (requiring the `devtools` R package):
+The app can then be installed as an R package using the following command (requiring the `devtools` R package):

 `devtools::install_github("ed-wilkes/veRification", dependencies = TRUE)`